sdv-dev/CTGAN/README.md

 ```

 # Related Projects
-Please note that these libriries are external contributions and are not maintained nor suporvised by
+Please note that these libraries are external contributions and are not maintained nor supervised by
 the MIT DAI-Lab team.

 ## R interface for CTGAN